CDR Report Sample for Electrical Engineers (ANZSCO 233311)

 Project Name: System design for a hybrid PV and wind generator

-The author discusses the engineering knowledge and techniques he employed in his project for the Masters in Power System and its Automation in the second Career Episode.
-In the project “System design for a hybrid PV and wind generator,” his tasks and responsibilities included:
+The author discusses the engineering knowledge and techniques he employed in his project for the Master’s degree in Power Systems and Automation in the second Career Episode.

 • To put together a variety of hardware and software components for the project’s design and simulation.

-• To create the PV system model and simulate it
+• To create the PV system model and simulate it.

-• To construct and model a wind turbine system
+• To construct and model a wind turbine system.

-• Utilize and care for a battery for energy storage
+• Utilize and care for a battery for energy storage.

-• To create a PV system with a PI controller
+• To create a PV system with a PI controller.

-• To plan an experimental setup and evaluate the functionality of the constructed hybrid system
+• To plan an experimental setup and evaluate the functionality of the constructed hybrid system.

 Electrical Engineer Career Episode Report: Sample 3